-Join Richard Harrington for an in-depth discussion in this video Loading from Lightroom, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video Loading from Lightroom, part of Learning Photomatix Pro.

 …Many of you may chose to use an asset manager.…Such as light room, or aperture.…The good news is is that both of them are fully supported by photomatics.…Now in some cases you may need to install a specialized…plugin and they do sell a plugin version from the website.…And this will allow you to have some…easy back and forth between the two applications.…Let me show you how.…Remember, even without a plugin…you can simply chose to export the original images and save…those out to a folder and then bring those into Photomatix.…